2012 Syrian parliamentary election

 Parliamentary elections were held in Syria on 7 May 2012 to elect the members of the Syrian People's Council.
 The elections followed the approval of a new constitution in a referendum on 26 February 2012.

 Background

 The elections were postponed from May 2011 to February 2012 and then again, due to the civil war and the referendum on a new constitution.
 The 250-seat parliament's term expired March 2011 but it was extended in accordance with the country's new constitution.
 Only a few days before the date announced, peace envoy Kofi Annan said he was awaiting a response from the Syrian leader on "concrete proposals".
 He had submitted these to him in two rounds of talks in Damascus at the weekend prior to the announcement on the election.
-On 13 March, President Assad signed decree №113 setting the election on 7 May 2012.
+On 13 March, President Assad signed decree No.113 setting the election on 7 May 2012.
 The date of polls was announced on the day when Syrian pro-government forces launched a fresh assault on rebel strongholds in the country’s northwest.